GOATMILK: An intellectual playground edited by Wajahat Ali

 WHY use GOATMILK as a blog name?

-Wajahat hopes you enjoy playing in his corner of the playground.
-And invites you to play along with him and the blog’s global audience.
+We hope you enjoy playing in our corner of the playground.
+And invite you to play along with us and the blog’s global audience.

 SUBMISSIONS